 Fine arts is an important part of life at BJU.
-From music to art to theatre arts, there’s almost always some kind of event to enjoy.
+From music to art to theatre, there’s almost always some kind of event to enjoy.
 And if you want to get involved, whether you are studying fine arts or not, there are tons of ways to develop your skills.

 There are often large performances such as Handel’s Messiah or a full-scale opera such as Tosca, The Barber of Seville, Samson et Dalila, Rigoletto or Aida where the cast and crew include faculty, staff and students, and guest artists in the lead roles.
 Nearly every music event is free for you as a student.

 There are multiple choral and instrumental groups you have the opportunity to join.
 Participating in musical groups is typically audition-based and is open to all students.
 Some of the smaller groups don’t require auditions.

 The 70-piece BJU Symphony Orchestra, the core ensemble of a three-tiered orchestral program, has a long and rich tradition of presenting masterworks from the orchestral repertoire in addition to mounting award-winning productions in collaboration with the BJU Opera Association.

 Auditions are open to all students in the University regardless of major program of study.
 Each member has the opportunity to use music for the service of God and to reach individual technical and artistic potential within a program that pursues the highest level of musical excellence.

 A typical yearly schedule consists of a fall masterworks concert in October, a family-oriented/educational concert in November, a weeklong out-of-state tour (biannually), an opera performance in March, and a spring gala concert featuring the winner of the annual aria/concerto competition.